rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ".local" or if the value contains more than one ".", then process the candidate as defined in {{RFC8445}}.

-2. If the ICE agent candidate policy is "relay", as defined in {{JSEP}}, ignore the candidate.
+2. If the ICE candidate policy is "relay", as defined in {{JSEP}}, ignore the candidate.

 3. Otherwise, resolve the candidate using mDNS.
 The ICE agent SHOULD set the unicast-response bit of the corresponding mDNS query message; this minimizes